 - Price: Internet plans and prices vary from state to state, and sometimes even from city to city.
 Searching for internet providers by address allows you to find out what the rates are in your immediate area.
 I'll go into further detail about pricing later in this guide.

 - Local Options: We tend to think of the major conglomerates first when it comes to searching for home internet service providers.
 Smaller, local internet providers, have a solid stronghold as well, however, giving you more flexibility when looking for internet options by address.
 In fact, according to the Daily Dot, the premier online newspaper covering internet culture issues, patronizing a local ISP is a great choice if you're a proponent of net neutrality.

 - Convenience: Let's face it, time is at a premium these days and you don't want to waste hours online scouring internet provider websites only to find that they don't offer service in your area.
 Performing a quick search for internet service by address lets you cut right to the chase and get on with your life.

 Now that you know how it benefits you to find internet providers by address, let's take a look at some of the other aspects of choosing how to get online.

 Back when the internet began, you only had a couple of options in terms of getting hooked up to the world wide web.
 You'd move into your new home, pick the best dial-up deal you could find, and that was that.
-As technology has advanced over the years, more and more choices have entered into the mix, making it a bit more confusing to figure out what you need.
+As technology has advanced over the years, more and more choices, including high-speed broadband internet, have entered into the mix, making it a bit more confusing to figure out what you need.

 - Distance matters - if you're on the far end of the line in terms of proximity to the DSLAM (Digital Subscriber Line Access Multiplexer) your connection could be slower than advertised due to line attenuation (a loss of speed caused by the distance over which data must travel).